hackingprincesa/Active-Directory-Lab/README.md

 Open Powershell as admin
 Run: Set-ExecutionPolicy Bypass CurrentUser
  Y
-Now, you want to install ART framework, but first set an exclusion for the entire c drive as microsoft defender will detect & remove some of the files from ART
+- Install ART framework, but first set an exclusion for the entire c drive as microsoft defender will detect & remove some of the files from ART
-Select on up arrow on Windows
+	- Select on up arrow on Windows
-Select Windows Security icon
+ 	- Select Windows Security icon
-Select Virus & threat protection
+  	- Select Virus & threat protection
-Select Manage settings
+  	- Select Manage settings
-Select “Add or remove exclusions”
+  	- Select “Add or remove exclusions”
-Select Add an exclusion
+  	- Select Add an exclusion
-Select folder
+  	- Select folder
-Select This PC
+  	- Select This PC
-Select our C drive
+  	- Select our C drive
-Select “Select Folder”
+  	- Select “Select Folder”
 You should see the exclusion for the c drive
     img
+- Install ART framework
 Download ART zips onto Windows target-PC
 Create a new folder in C drive
     Name it Atomic Red Team